EslamTeleb1/Tourism-Management-system/README.md

 -   manage tours was added
 -   manage booking was added

+## REST API

+-   Tour

+    GET /tour: to retrieve a list of tours.
+    GET /tour/{id}: to retrieve a specific tour by ID.
+    POST /tour: to create a new tour.
+    PUT /tour/{id}: to update an existing tour.
+    DELETE /tour/{id}: to delete a tour.

+-   Booking
+    GET /booking: to retrieve a list of bookings.
+    GET /booking/{id}: to retrieve a specific booking by ID.
+    POST /booking: to create a new booking.
+    PUT /booking/{id}: to update an existing booking.
+    DELETE /booking/{id}: to delete a booking.

 ## some achievable upgrades

 -   add a review about each booking